theokwebb/cs50/README.md

 # cs50
-Solutions to problem sets and labs from [CS50 course](https://cs50.harvard.edu/x/2023/).
+Solutions to some problem sets and labs from the [CS50 course](https://cs50.harvard.edu/x/2023/).

 ## recover.c
 Simple program from cs50 PS4 that recovers JPEGs from a forensic image.